Chapter 16 Recruiting participants

 We have only begun working in schools, so cannot yet describe in detail our means of feeding results back to them.
 We have offered to put on workshops, targeted either toward staff or students, to teach principles of memory.

 There is a record of contacts attempted with local schools maintained by CUCHDS.
-If you are attempting to establish a relationship with a school, you should first consult this record to learn whether contact has been attempted before and whether the school is open to working with researchers in general.
+If you are attempting to establish a relationship with a school, you should first consult this record to learn whether contact has been attempted before and whether the school is currently open to working with researchers.

 When contacting participants, it is important to greet them personally.
 Do not send a bulk email to everyone in the database that meets your inclusion criteria.
 Send a personal message, offering a chance to participate.
+Make sure to check that the families are interested in the mode of research you are conducting before making contact.
+Some families only wish to take part in online studies, some in person, and other are happy to take part in both modes of research.
 If the family has indicated a preferred means of contact other than email, use the preferred means instead.
 Include details about what the child would be doing, how long it will take, who is eligible, and general information about what we are studying.
+It is important to note that some families remain on the database but since signing up have requested not to be contacted about further research.
+Make sure to check that they are interested in being contacted about future research and also have given us permission to contact them via at least one method.
+DO NOT contact families who have not given us permission to contact them and do not want to hear about future research.